talia0404/PROG7313-Group-1/README.md

 Activity: Integrating Firebase Authentication in an Android App

-You're developing a simple Login App for a local book club.
+You're developing a simple Authentication App for a local book club.
 Members should be able to sign up and log in using their email and password.

 Objectives: